Loyalty Doesn’t Pay: Why Your Car Insurance Keeps Going Up

 What to know before you change car insurance

-- Loss of bundling discount: If you’ve bundled your car insurance with another policy, like homeowners insurance, you’ll lose that bundle discount when you switch your car insurance to another company.
-Bundle discounts can be significant, so you may want to shop around for a new insurance company that offers both policy types.
+- Loss of bundling discount: If you’ve bundled your car insurance with another policy, like homeowners insurance, you’ll lose that discount when you switch your car insurance to another company.
+Bundle discounts can be significant, so you might want to shop around for a new insurance company that offers both policy types.

 - Cancellation fees: If you’re changing car insurance providers in the middle of your policy term, your old insurance company might charge you a cancellation fee.
 Contact your insurance company ahead of time to ask about that fee.
-Depending on how much you could save on insurance, it might be worth it to still cancel the insurance and pay the fee.
+Depending on how much you could save on insurance, it might be worth it to cancel the insurance and pay the fee.
 Alternatively, you could wait until your policy comes up for renewal and change providers then to avoid the cancellation fee.

 - Coverage lapse: Depending on when you schedule your new policy to begin, it’s possible to create a lapse in coverage where your old policy ends before your new policy begins.
-Even if that lapse is just for a day, insurance companies see it as a red flag and may raise your rates.
-To be safe, schedule your new policy so that it starts at least a day before your old policy ends.
-If you’re switching insurance providers in the middle of your policy, then only cancel your old insurance policy once your new policy has gone into effect.
+Even if that lapse is just for a day, insurance companies see it as a red flag and might raise your rates.
+To be safe, schedule your new policy so it starts at least a day before your old policy ends.
+If you’re switching insurance providers in the middle of your policy, only cancel your old insurance policy once your new policy has gone into effect.

 If you suspect you’re paying a loyalty penalty, taking the time to shop around for car insurance could help you get lower car insurance rates.
-Even if you’re not paying a penalty, many insurance companies offer lower introductory rates to new customers, so making a change could still pay off.

 Related Content